12 best email newsletter software in 2026

 List of our 12 favorite newsletter tools

-1. GetResponse: Best for ecommerce and advanced automations
+1. GetResponse: best for ecommerce, newsletters and advanced marketing automation

 GetResponse newsletter tool